J. C. Williamson: Williamson's later years

-From 1907 Williamson reduced his managerial work and spent more time with his wife and their daughters Marjorie and Aimée, moving the family to France and spending most of his time in Europe.
+From 1907, Williamson reduced his managerial work and spent more time with his wife and their daughters Marjorie and Aimée, moving the family to France and spending most of his time in Europe.
 He also became involved in raising racehorses.
 In 1910, the company was renamed J. C. Williamson Ltd., with Ramaciotti as managing director.

 The company achieved outstanding successes with tours by H. B. Irving and Nellie Melba; the latter and Williamson earned £46,000 profit each from her tour.

 Williamson successfully opposed an application by Australian actors to form a union in 1913.
 In February 1913, Williamson performed in a benefit in Sydney for the widows of Captain Robert Scott's Antarctic expedition.

-Returning to his family in France via the United States, his heart condition worsened, and he died in Paris on 6 July.
+Returning to his family in France via the United States, his heart condition worsened, and he died in Paris on 6 July 1913 at the age of 67.
 He was buried, contrary to his wishes, in the Williamson section of Oak Woods cemetery, Chicago, Illinois.
 He left an elaborately divided estate, valued for probate at £193,010.